-And, in my last iteration of career woman, I operated Profile America, Inc., where I conducted secondary research, wrote industry profiles, and sold my material as sales-training tools to print media publishers.
+And, in my longest and most meaningful stint as an entrepreneur (1994 to 2014), I operated Profile America, Inc., where I conducted secondary research, wrote industry profiles, and sold my material as sales-training tools to print media publishers.
 I also proofed and edited thousands of industry profiles through the years that were written by researchers and writers who worked for Profile America.

 All that is to say that I have written, but I have never been creative in my professional writing.
 Until now.
 The first creative output for me was writing blog entries for a client and friend, Ross Rossin.
 He’s the most amazing portrait artist in the world.
 (I’m really not overstating his greatness … not much, anyway.)
 I provide the following link to blog posts I wrote for him.
 He approved them with only the slightest change of a fact or a feeling, to make them more reflective of his own experience.

-I created the blog posts after a brief meeting with him and a conversation with his business partner, Karen Hudson.
-What I wrote were my interpretations of thoughts I absorbed from having had soulful conversations with Rossin.
-His travel schedule and his long “line” (of clients waiting for portraits to be painted and unveiled) precluded his spending much time reviewing blog posts, so we decided to put a halt to the project.
+I created the blog posts after a long conversation with Rossin, during which he shared his view of the world, his explanation of what he presents to the world through his art, and his deep appreciation for people from all walks of life.
+His travel schedule and his long “line” of clients waiting for portraits to be painted and unveiled precluded his spending time reviewing blog posts, so we decided to put a halt to the project.
 Still, the words and photos I chose paint a lovely picture of the masterful artist and convey a few of his musings.

 Click on the links below to see additional work samples by category.